matthewturner/alexa-salus-it500/README.md

 1. Point to your SSL'd external URL or host in AWS Lambda

-1. Optionally create the step function for hold times/auto-switch off
+1. Optionally create the step function and dynamodb table for hold times/auto-switch off